-$$i{t+1|t}^P = \mathcal{E}t[i{t+1}|CB] + z_t, \quad z_t \sim N(0, \sigma_z^2),$$ (11)

-where the transmission noise, z_t , is assumed to be an i.i.d. normally distributed random variable with variance σ_z^2 .
+(11) $$i{t+1|t}^{P} = E{t}(i{t+1}|CB) + z{t}, \quad z{t} \sim N(0, \sigma{z}^{2}),$$ where the transmission noise, z_i , is assumed to be an i.i.d. normally distributed random variable with variance σ_z^2 .
 The limiting case of $\sigma_z = \infty$ corresponds to the central bank providing no useful information to the public regarding the future course of policy.
 The opposite limiting case of $\sigma_z = 0$ corresponds to the central bank perfectly communicating to the public its expectation of the interest rate path and thereby its policy rule.
-For intermediate cases, we interpret a highly noisy signal, say $\sigma_z = 1$, as corresponding to a central bank providing only qualitative hints about the possible direction of future policy.
-A modestly noisy signal, say $\sigma_z = 0.1$, suggests a central bank providing fairly detailed, numerical information about its expectations of the future path of policy.
+For intermediate cases, we interpret a highly noisy signal, say, $\sigma_z = 1$, as corresponding to a central bank providing only qualitative hints about the possible direction of future policy.
+A modestly noisy signal, say, $\sigma_z = 0.1$, suggests a central bank providing fairly detailed, numerical information about its expectations of the future path of policy.

-Note that for analytical convenience, we assume that all the information regarding the future course of policy is contained in the central bank's one-step-ahead projection of the interest rate.
+Note that for analytical convenience, we assume that all the information regarding the future course of policy is contained in the central bank's onestep-ahead projection of the interest rate.
 In practice, a central bank is likely to communicate a forecast that covers several periods.
 In our model, there is no additional information contained in the two-step-ahead forecast that is not already contained in the one-step-ahead forecast.
-More generally though, we view providing a multi-period forecast as a way to reduce the transmission noise relative to a one-step-ahead forecast, so it can be analyzed in this framework as a reduction in the degree of transmission noise.
+More generally, though, we view providing a multiperiod forecast as a way to reduce the transmission noise relative to a one-step-ahead forecast, so it can be analyzed in this framework as a reduction in the degree of transmission noise.

 Given the past history of central bank signals and actions, private agents estimate the value of λ on the basis of the policy equation.
 In particular, at the end of each period, agents run two regressions using the most recent n observations of data.
 The first is a regression of the observed inflation gap on the observed change in the output gap.
 Because we assume the inflation target is known, no intercept or other term is included in the regression.
-Note that the innovation to this equation is the policy shock, w_t .
-Because this equation involves endogenous variables on both sides, estimation is done using instrumental variables, where the lagged output gap is the instrument.
+Note that the innovation to this equation is the policy shock, w_i .
+Because this equation involves endogenous variables on both sides, estimation is tral bank publication of forecasts of inflation and output conditional on an arbitrary assumed path of policy with no explicit guidance on policy, as is typically done in many central banks.
+These conditional forecasts yield no useful information regarding the nature of the shocks to the public in our model.

+done using instrumental variables, where the lagged output gap is the instrument.
 The second is a regression of the expected one-period-ahead inflation gap on the expected one-period-ahead change in the output gap consistent with the published central bank interest rate projection.
 Estimation of this equation is likewise done using instrumental variables.
-Note that the innovation in this case is the central bank transmission noise, z_t .
-In both cases, we impose the restriction that the estimated coefficient be positive, consistent with the restriction that the penalty on output gap variability be non-negative.
+Note that the innovation in this case is the central bank transmission noise, z_r .
+In both cases, we impose the restriction that the estimated coefficient be positive, consistent with the restriction that the penalty on output gap variability be nonnegative.
 For symmetry and to avoid an upward bias in the estimates, we also impose the restriction that the estimated coefficient be no larger than twice the true value.
 Given the assumption that $\lambda = 1$, the estimates are constrained to lie between 0 and 2, inclusive.